Philip I of Flanders: Legacy

 Philip seems to represent the end of one kind of feudal world and the beginning of a new type of sovereignty, put into practice by King Philip: for the first time, a king of France ruled over a count of Flanders.
 Despite a costly war, the economic expansion of Flanders did not stop, as witnessed by the number of communal charters signed by Count Philip.
 By the end of his reign, the county had entered into a period of unprecedented prosperity.

-Philip may have been the patron of Chrétien de Troyes while he was writing his last romance, Perceval, the Story of the Grail.
-In the opening lines, Chrétien honours Philip with "excessive praise" (Roach, Frappier, Hilka, et al.) for providing him with the book he adapted into the "best tale ever told in a royal court".
-The work, which was obviously begun sometime before Philip's death, remains unfinished.
+Philip was the patron of Chrétien de Troyes while he was writing the last of his five chivalric romances, Perceval, the Story of the Grail.
+In the opening lines, Chrétien honors Philip for giving him the order to write the "best tale ever told in a royal court", and for providing him with a book that he could use as a base for his Perceval story.
+The work remained unfinished but due to its ethical and religious themes it is considered his most important one.